Blaisorblade/pdbp.github.io/index.md

     with ProgramMeaning[`=>A`, `=>A`]()
 ```

-where `MeaningOfActive` defines a computation meaning of `Active` for any type constructor `TC` with the `Resulting` computational capability.
+where `MeaningOfActive` defines a computation meaning of `Active` for any type constructor `TR` with the `Resulting` computational capability.

 ```scala
 package pdbp.computation.meaning.instances.ofActive